erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/important.md

 If you installed Windows on your NABU before 07.12.2024 and have not applied the GPT fix, please do so now using [this guide](fix-gpt-en.md) to avoid EDl issues.

 ## White line issues
 In some extremely rare cases, your screen may display white lines after putting it to sleep in Windows.
-This is a hardware issue caused by Xiaomi shipping out screens with incompatible display configurations.

 If you see white lines after sleeping in Windows, **REBOOT IMMEDIATELY!!**.
 These lines can become permanent if they stay on the screen for too long.

-Currently the only solution is to either never put your device to sleep in Windows, or to sell your nabu and buy a new one.